A new gap for $CMC$ biharmonic hypersurfaces in Euclidean spheres: Introduction

+Thus, conjecture \textit{C2} can be seen as an extension of the \textit{Weak version of Chen Conjecture} to Euclidean spheres.

-Obviously, \textit{C2} (for hypersurfaces) is weaker than \textit{C1}, but to directly prove the first conjecture seems to be quite a complicated task. \textit{C2} can be seen as an intermediate step for proving \textit{C1}.
-Moreover, even if \textit{C2} will be proved, the proof of \textit{C1} will be a real challenge, even in the compact case.
+Obviously, \textit{C2} (for hypersurfaces) is weaker than \textit{C1}, but to directly prove the first conjecture seems to be quite a complicated task.
+Conjecture \textit{C2} can be seen as an intermediate step for proving \textit{C1}.
+However, even if \textit{C2} will be proved, the proof of \textit{C1} will still be a real challenge, and the additional hypothesis of compactness of the hypersurface does not simplify it.

-Until now, \textit{C1} was proved when $m=2$.
-Also, it was proved in several particular cases, imposing additional geometric hypotheses on the biharmonic hypersurface: $m=3$ and the hypersurface $M$ is complete (see \cite{BMO10, OHTh12}), or $M^m$ has at most two distinct principal curvatures at any point (see \cite{BMO08}), or $M^m$ is isoparametric (see \cite{IIU09,IIU10}), or $M^m$ is $CMC$ and has non-positive sectional curvature (see \cite{OHTh12}), etc.
+Until now, \textit{C1} was proved only when $m=2$ (see \cite{CMO01}).
+Also, it was proved in several particular cases, imposing additional geometric hypotheses on the biharmonic hypersurface: $m=3$ and the hypersurface $M$ is complete (see \cite{BMO10, OHTh12}), or $M^m$ has at most two distinct principal curvatures at any point (see \cite{BMO08}), or $M^m$ is isoparametric (see \cite{IIU09,IIU10}), or $M^m$ is $CMC$ and has non-positive sectional curvature (see \cite{OHTh12}), or $M^m$ is compact and belongs to a hemisphere (see \cite{V20}), etc.

 As it is not clear how \textit{C2} could imply \textit{C1}, we propose an intermediary objective.

 \textit{\textbf{Open Problem.} Let $M^m$ be a $CMC$ proper-biharmonic hypersurface in $\mathbb{S}^{m+1}$.
 Then, the set of all possible values of the mean curvature is discreet and, more precisely,